jonasstrandstedt/OpenGL4/README.md

 #OpenGL4

 A simple OpenGL 4 engine.
 The purpose is for me to learn OpenGL4 and create an engine that is easy to use in other projects.
+The engine does not use OpenGL 4 specific functions due to backwards compatibily for Mac, but the engine makes it easy to include OpenGL 4.

 ##MIT-Licence
 Copyright (C) 2012-2014 Jonas Strandstedt